yukuwahara1/cs2261-project3/README.md

 # cs2261-project3
-Board game called Wumpus World
+board game called Wumpus World

 The third project for Objected-Oriented Programming (Java) was making a boardgame called Wumpus World.
 The board is made by 4x4 squares.
 There are